XorTroll/Goldleaf/README.md

 ### NSP installing

-Always keep in mind that installing NSP packages can be a very easy way to get banned.
-If you use airplane mode and special DNSs like 90DNS, there is a smaller chance to get banned.
+Always keep in mind that installing NSPs can be a very easy way to get banned.

 **NEVER** install untrusted NSPs.
-Goldleaf won't do any special verification, so please be very careful about installing untrusted packages.
+Goldleaf doesn't do any special verification, so please be very careful about installing untrusted packages.

 ### Tickets

 Tickets represent a game purchase - technically speaking, you can't launch a title if the ticket isn't present and the title requires it (official titles require them).
-NSP packages which don't have/require a ticket are standard-crypto.
+NSPs which don't have/require a ticket are standard-crypto.

-Goldleaf will display whether a ticket is present or not, and if so, it's titlekey.
-Titlekeys are required to decrypt and access a title's content.
+Goldleaf will display whether a ticket is present or not, and if so, it's title-key.
+Title-keys are required to decrypt and access a title's content.
 Otherwise, they are undecryptable, hence unlaunchable by the system.

 ## Quark and remote browsing